Pranish7D/README/README.md

 - **New Features:** Add features based on user feedback and emerging threats.
 - **Security Assessments:** Conduct regular assessments to ensure the system remains secure and effective.

+---

+This detailed breakdown covers each phase of the project, incorporating the key points and code functionalities described.